BalducciFrancesco/02806-Social-Data-Analysis-and-Visualization/_posts/2025-05-11-final-project.markdown

 | Old movie of the UFOs in Montana in the late forties (1950)	| 1 |
 | UFO Unplugged (1997)	| 1 |

 That's impressive, to say the least.
 Considering our passion for **Star Wars** (sorry Star Trek fans, we're a bit biased), we didn’t think twice before diving deeper into that one.
-So we used a diagram you’re probably very familiar with by now — the **barplot** — to see if there’s any **correlation** between the **number** of sightings reported in a given year and the **release of a Star Wars movie**:
+So we used a diagram you’re probably very familiar with by now, the **barplot**, to see if there’s any **correlation** between the **number** of sightings reported in a given year and the **release of a Star Wars movie**:

 ![Star wars occurance in sightings by Years]({{ site.baseurl }}/assets/images/fp_sightings_by_star_wars_years.png){:.centered}

 Aside from the first two films (they were great), the number of sightings clearly **spikes** around the **release** of new Star Wars movies.
-Just look at the stretch from 2014 to 2020 — **three major releases and three sharp increases in reports**.
+Just look at the stretch from 2014 to 2020, **three major releases and three sharp increases in reports**.
 Coincidence?
 We'll never know.
 But given how often the saga is mentioned in the comments, it’s fascinating to see how often people have **linked** their sightings to the most recent Star Wars release — almost like the movie gives them a cue to describe what they saw.

 One thing to keep in mind: we’re looking at the *date of the sighting*, not when the report was posted.
-That’s why you’ll see Star Wars references even before the original 1977 release — some people report older experiences years later.
+That’s why you’ll see Star Wars references even before the original 1977 release, some people report older experiences years later.
 Or maybe they were UFOs and have had the technology to predict the saga releases.

 ### Do more people mean more UFOs?